-Multi-access edge computing (MEC) is a disruptive technology that promises to bring applications and content closer to the network edge — a move that will reduce latency and make new services possible.
-The 5G era heightens the demand for MEC to prevent overcrowding of the network since more connected devices will be introduced to the consumer marketplace.
+Multi-access edge computing (MEC), or edge computing, is a disruptive technology that promises to bring applications and content closer to the network edge — a move that will reduce latency and make new services possible.
+The 5G era heightens the demand for edge computing to prevent overcrowding of the network since more connected devices will be introduced to the consumer marketplace.
 Companies are conceptualizing and manufacturing MEC products that maximize the performance of applications and content on the network edge.

-Here’s a listing of 10 of the MEC products currently offered in the marketplace.
-View a more robust list of MEC products on SDxCentral’s 2017 Innovations in Edge Computing and MEC report.
+Here’s a listing of 10 of the edge products currently offered in the marketplace.

 - Nokia Mobile Edge Computing: Nokia made a MEC platform and multiple MEC applications.
-Its MEC platform doesn’t exclusively use Nokia’s applications and will deploy third-party applications as well.
+Its edge computing platform doesn’t exclusively use Nokia’s applications and will deploy third-party applications as well.

-- Saguna Open-Ran: The Open-Ran, a MEC platform, houses a cloud-computing system within a radio access network (RAN).
+- Saguna Open-Ran: The Open-Ran, an edge computing platform, houses a cloud-computing system within a radio access network (RAN).

 - Huawei MEC @CloudEdge: The MEC@CloudEdge is an architecture stationed at the network’s edge that’s primarily focused on 5G networking.
 In addition, China Telecom is constructing a smart refinery utilizing the MEC@CloudEdge Technology.